-The Wx are naturally very small which make them great for all types of ears.
+The Wx are naturally very small which makes them great for all types of ears.
 However, I have found them to be a little tricky getting a good seal without the correct ear tips.
-It was fortunate that the included silicon ear tips on the device will be perfect and not need changing.
+It was fortunate that the included silicone ear tips on the device will be perfect and not need changing.
 I still tried the other provided and it was virtually impossible to get a seal as good.

 Getting a good seal on these earphones is imperative for getting any sort of solid sound out of them.
 I cannot express this point enough.
 Without a decent seal, they sound shrill, anemic and virtually unlistenable.

 Thankfully, once you get past that caveat the comfort levels are great.
 They fit snugly within the concha of the auricle which is the bowl shape within your ear.
 Ergonomics are great from a technical standpoint, however, I can see a few people finding them a little tricky when first inserting them and finding their perfect fit.

 The cable design feels durable but comes at the cost of some flexibility.
 The wire is flattened probably to reduce the likelihood of tangling.
 However. with such a small amount of wire, I would have rather seen the rigidity taken away in consideration of something a little suppler.